zorael/kameloso/README.md

 * [`bash.org`](http://bash.org) quoting
 * Twitch events; simple Twitch chatbot is now easy (see notes on connecting below)
 * `sed`-replacement of the last message sent (`s/this/that/` substitution)
-* piping text from the terminal to the server
+* piping text from the terminal to the server (Posix-like only)
-* mIRC colour coding and text effects (bold, underlined, ...), translated into Bash formatting
+* mIRC colour coding and text effects (bold, underlined, ...), translated into Bash terminal formatting
 * [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) authentication (`plain`)

 ### Current limitations:

-* **segfaults the dmd compiler** if compiling in `plain` or `release` modes; only `debug` works with dmd ([bug reported](https://issues.dlang.org/show_bug.cgi?id=18026), use `ldc` for non-`debug` builds)
+* building **segfaults the dmd compiler** if compiling in `plain` or `release` modes; only `debug` works with dmd 2.079.0 and later (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026))
-* some plugins don't yet differentiate between different home channels, if there are more than one
+* some plugins don't yet differentiate between different home channels if there is more than one
-* quirky IRC server daemons that haven't been tested against can exhibit weird behaviour when parsing goes awry (need examples to fix)
+* quirky IRC server daemons that haven't been tested against can exhibit weird behaviour when parsing goes awry (need concrete examples to fix, please report oddities)

 Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) may be difficult, since the bot identifies people by their services (`NickServ`/`Q`/`AuthServ`/...) account names.
-As such you will probably want to register yourself and the bot, where available.
+You will probably want to register yourself with such, where available.

 Testing is mainly done on [freenode](https://freenode.net), so support and coverage is best there.

-# Getting Started
+# Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes, as well as general use.